klange/toaruos.org/content/2016-12-05_dynamic_linking.md

 ### *Red title bars?* [![Red title bars?](http://i.imgur.com/FT1rkez.png)](http://i.imgur.com/FT1rkez.png)
 ####

-The dynamic loader isn't the only improvement that's been made over the past year.
-Lots of work has been done to improve the user experience in VirtualBox, including support for the VirtualBox Guest Additions display resize functionality and mouse integration.
-I've also implemented drivers for the AMD PCNet FAST series of network cards and improved support for network initialization to work in VirtualBox.
-With these improvements, VirtualBox is now the best supported platform for running ToaruOS, with QEMU coming in second.

 But we're not done there: ToaruOS now has a stable build of Python 3.6 - and with a very small diff against the Python sources.
 It even includes support for loading shared object C modules such as the accelerated JSON parser and the math module.
 Thanks to the `ctypes` module, I was able to very quickly build bindings to Yutani, so you can write windowed applications in Python as well.

 ### *Python is cool!* [![Python is cool!](http://i.imgur.com/2LUS5Wh.png)](http://i.imgur.com/2LUS5Wh.png)